-There are seven types of guardianship recognized by Illinois law.
-If you are the parent of an adult with a physical or mental disability, discuss these different options with your estate planning lawyer to determine which would be best for your son or daughter.
+There are seven types of guardianships recognized by Illinois law.
+If you are the parent of an adult with a physical or mental disability, discuss these different options with your guardianship lawyer in Chicago to determine which would be best for your son or daughter.

 Our Chicago Guardianship Lawyers can Guide You Through Appointing a Legal Guardian Upon Your Death